HISPANIC NATIONAL BAR ASSOCIATION ANNUAL CONVENTION AND CAREER FAIR

 V&E DIVERSITY FELLOWSHIPS

-Vinson & Elkins’ 1L Diversity Fellows receive $10,000 (in two $5,000 installments), and each awarded student is required to clerk as a Summer Associate in one of their U.S. offices (Austin, Dallas, Houston, San Francisco, or Washington) the summer following his/her first year of law school.
+Vinson & Elkins’ 1L and 2L Diversity Fellows receive $25,000 and each awarded student is required to clerk as a Summer Associate in one of their U.S. offices (Austin, Dallas, Houston, New York, or Washington) the summer following his/her first year of law school.